Advertiser Disclosure

 • Only for companies that produce and distribute a product

-• A competitive platform means many projects don’t get accepted or funded
+• High competition means many projects don’t get accepted or funded

 Hobbyists, tech geeks, and superfans continue to demonstrate their willingness to spend money on crowdfunding projects to get in on The Next Big Thing.
 Kickstarter is the best-known place to do just that.
-Between Kickstarter's 2009 launch and today, the company has seen $7.56 billion in funding pledged to its campaigns (more than any crowdfunding site besides GoFundMe).
 While most Kickstarter campaigns raise less than $10,000, hundreds of companies have raised more than $1 million on the platform.

 Kickstarter embodies the concept of rewards crowdfunding: crowdfunding in which backers support campaigns and receive rewards in return, typically in the form of the proposed product.
 Kickstarter's target audience includes those in the business of creating things (digital or physical) to share with others.
 In fact, to host a Kickstarter crowdfunding campaign, you must offer rewards to your potential backers.
 Furthermore, these rewards must be of your making and must relate to your project.